mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart3.md

 {: style="text-align: justify;"}
 <figure>
   <img src="/assets/images/kuberneties/Pods/GetShelltoaRunningContainer-03.png" alt="Image 1">
-  <figcaption>Content and the Body is changed as we expected. </figcaption>
+  <figcaption>Now it is displaying the output what we gave with echo  </figcaption>
 </figure>

 Yes, that also look okay! 👍